SORMAS-Foundation/SORMAS-Project/GUIDE_SORMAS2SORMAS_CERTIFICATE.md

 1. Run ``bash ./import-to-truststore.sh``
 2. If the ``SORMAS2SORMAS_DIR`` environment variable is not available, the script will search for ``/opt/sormas2sormas`` by default.
 If it is not found there, you will be prompted to provide the path to the *sormas2sormas* directory.
 3. If the ``SORMAS_DOMAIN_DIR`` environment variable is not available, the script will search for ``/opt/domains/sormas`` by default.
    If it is not found there, you will be prompted to provide the path to the *sormas domain directory*.
+   >If you don't have a local sormas installation, for example you are using the docker environment,
+   >you can specify any existing directory and after the script finishes you will find a ``sormas.properties`` file there
+   >that contains the necessary configuration that must be added to the ``sormas.properties`` file of your installation

 4. If ``sormas2sormas.truststore.p12`` is not found in the folder ``/sormas2sormas``, it will be created.
     The truststore password may be provided in an environment variable ``SORMAS_S2S_TRUSTSTORE_PASS``.
     * If the aforementioned environment variable is not available, the truststore password will be searched in the